Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use the AWS Service Catalog to identify a list of on-premises resources that can be migrated
 - [x] Build a VPN connection between an on-premises device and a virtual private gateway in the new VPC
 - [ ] Use Amazon Athena to query data from the on-premises database servers
-- [ ] Connect the company’s on-premises data center to AWS using AWS Direct Connect
+- [ ] Connect the company's on-premises data center to AWS using AWS Direct Connect
-- [ ] Leverage Amazon CloudFront to restrict access to static web content provided through the company’s on-premises web servers
+- [ ] Leverage Amazon CloudFront to restrict access to static web content provided through the company's on-premises web servers

 **[⬆ Back to Top](#table-of-contents)**